Axway/Cloud-Automation/APIM/Helmchart/examples/google-gke/README.md

 kubectl -n apim pods get -w
 ```

-For reference, here is another screenshot of the Google Cloud Management UI to illustrate the target state:
+Since it can be helpful to know the target state, here's another set of screenshots of the Google cloud management interface:

 #### Services & Pods